Authorization Controller API

 • The webhook payload is sent as an HTTP POST using HTTP over TLS 1.2.

-• You must respond within 2 seconds of the value in the webhook's timestamp field, which is when Galileo sent the webhook.
+• You must respond within 2 seconds of the value in the message's timestamp field, which is when Galileo sent the webhook message.

-• Galileo initiates multiple, simultaneous TCP sessions and sends webhooks in parallel on those connections.
+• Galileo initiates multiple, simultaneous TCP sessions and sends webhook messages in parallel on those connections.

 • For efficiency, Galileo uses the keep-alive function instead of terminating each connection.